renatoGarcia/icecream-cpp/README.md

 inputs.icecream-cpp.url = "github:renatoGarcia/icecream-cpp";
 ```

-The IceCream-Cpp flake defines an overlay so that it can be used when importing `nixpkgs`:
+The IceCream-Cpp flake defines an overlay, so that it can be used when importing `nixpkgs`:
 ```Nix
 import nixpkgs {
   system = "x86_64-linux";